 Diwali is the most prominent Indian festival, celebrated with zeal and excitement.
 With India progressing in digitization, eCommerce has redefined Diwali shopping for Indian customers.
-Businesses across industries and irrespective of their size work against the clock to take full advantage of the opportunity.
 In this article, we will discuss key strategies that small businesses can use to increase sales during this festive season.

 As brands save their best offers for this festival, customers wait throughout the year to purchase big-ticket items during Diwali.
 Diwali is a festival of gifts, sweets and shopping.
 The tradition of gifting is not limited to friends and family; corporate gifting is another popular tradition.

 Editor’s note: Don’t have a business website yet?
 Put your business online in less than 5 minutes with Online Starter Bundle.